Neutron-rich nuclei and neutron skins from chiral low-resolution interactions: Ground-state energies, radii, and neutron skins

-\paragraph{Ground-state energies, radii, and neutron skins.--} Figure~\ref{fig:Main_selected} shows the ground-state energy and charge radius for selected doubly closed-shell nuclei ranging from $^{16}$O to $^{208}$Pb based on our novel low-resolution interactions as well as the established 1.8/2.0~(EM)~\cite{Hebe11fits} and $\Delta$NNLO$_\mathrm{GO}$ ($\Lambda_\NNN = 394$\,MeV) interactions~\cite{Jian20N2LOGO}.
+Figure~\ref{fig:Main_selected} shows the ground-state energy and charge radius for selected doubly closed-shell nuclei ranging from $^{16}$O to $^{208}$Pb based on our novel low-resolution interactions as well as the established 1.8/2.0~(EM)~\cite{Hebe11fits} and $\Delta$NNLO$_\mathrm{GO}$ ($\Lambda_\NNN = 394$\,MeV) interactions~\cite{Jian20N2LOGO}.
 For both 1.8/2.0~(EM7.5) and 1.8/2.0~(sim7.5), the bands are obtained by varying $c_D$ from 5 to 10 and represent an uncertainty estimate associated to our choice of $c_D$ value.
 The top panel displays ground-state energies per nucleon compared to experimental values from Ref.~\cite{Wang2021AME}.
-All interactions show good agreement over the entire range, with deviations from experiment below 2\%~\footnote{The only exception is $^{56}$Ni with the 1.8/2.0~(sim7.5) interaction, where the deviation is associated to an anomalously low third-order many-body perturbation theory correction.}.
-In the case of $^{208}$Pb, our results were extrapolated assuming a geometric convergence with respect to $e_\mathrm{max}$~\footnote{We obtain the extrapolated ground-state energy as follows, $E_\mathrm{gs} = E_\mathrm{gs}({e_\mathrm{max}=12}) + \delta E_\mathrm{gs}^{14}/[1 - (\delta E_\mathrm{gs}^{14} - \delta E_\mathrm{gs}^{12})]$ with $\delta E_\mathrm{gs}^{n} = E_\mathrm{gs}({e_\mathrm{max}=n}) - E_\mathrm{gs}({e_\mathrm{max}=n-2})$.}, and error bars correspond to change from $e_\mathrm{max} = 12$ to 14.
+All interactions show good agreement over the entire range, with deviations from experiment below 2\%\footnote{The only exception is $^{56}$Ni with the 1.8/2.0~(sim7.5) interaction, where the deviation is associated to an anomalously low third-order many-body perturbation theory correction.}, the typical range of deviation between results from IMSRG(2) and exact methods~\cite{Herg17PS}.
+In the case of $^{208}$Pb, computed energies were extrapolated assuming a geometric convergence with respect to $e_\mathrm{max}$\footnote{We obtain the extrapolated ground-state energy as follows, $E_\mathrm{gs} = E_\mathrm{gs}({e_\mathrm{max}=12}) + \delta E_\mathrm{gs}^{14}/[1 - (\delta E_\mathrm{gs}^{14} - \delta E_\mathrm{gs}^{12})]$ with $\delta E_\mathrm{gs}^{n} = E_\mathrm{gs}({e_\mathrm{max}=n}) - E_\mathrm{gs}({e_\mathrm{max}=n-2})$.}, and error bars correspond to change from $e_\mathrm{max} = 12$ to 14 to give an estimate of the converged value.
 The agreement with experiment is remarkably good, and thus establishes the new low-resolution interactions as very promising for \emph{ab initio} studies across the nuclear chart.
 The central panel displays the charge radius scaled by $A^{1/3}$.
-Here the new interactions display a strikingly good agreement with experiment~\cite{Ange13rch,Sommer2022}, and in particular a significant improvement with respect to the 1.8/2.0~(EM) and $\Delta$NNLO$_\mathrm{GO}$ interactions.
+Here the new interactions display a strikingly good agreement with experiment~\cite{Ange13rch,MalbrunotEttenauer2022,Sommer2022}, and in particular a significant improvement with respect to the 1.8/2.0~(EM) and $\Delta$NNLO$_\mathrm{GO}$ interactions.
 Finally, the bottom panel shows the neutron skin, defined as the difference between point-neutron and point-proton radii, compared to experimental extractions from the dipole polarizability~\cite{Birk17dipole,Ross13dipole,Hash15dipole,Tami11dipole}, parity-violating electron scattering~\cite{Adhikari2022crex,Adhikari2021prex2}, and elastic proton scattering~\cite{Terashima2008,Zeni10neutrondistPb}.
 We find that the neutron skins are predicted remarkably similar for all interactions explored, even if the charge radii are underestimated from 1.8/2.0~(EM) and $\Delta$NNLO$_\mathrm{GO}$.
+This is likely because chiral low-resolution interactions tightly constrain the properties of neutron matter, which is key for the neutron skin as a difference of neutron and proton radii, while the individual radii do depend on the Hamiltonian.
 Our results also agree well with experiment, with the exception of the PREX result~\cite{Adhikari2021prex2} for $^{208}$Pb, where the agreement is only within the $2\sigma$ range.
 These results demonstrate the capability of our new low-resolution interactions for neutron skins, and thus can also be used in experimental analyses to provide constraints on the symmetry energy slope $L$~\cite{Auma17peelsym}.